DataRecce/recce-documentation/docs/docs/get-started.md

 ## Prerequisites
 Recce requires that your dbt project has two separate [environments](https://docs.getdbt.com/docs/environments-in-dbt) that refers to different [schemas](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas).
 For example, one for production with prod schema and another for development with dev schema.

-For most data warehouses, Recce can get your schema from your dbt artifacts.

-However, if you use duckdb, you need to prepare two targets with separate schemas in your dbt profile.Your `profiles.yml` might look something like this:
+Recce can get your schema from all data warehouses, so you don't need to update the profiles.yml.
+However, if you use duckdb, you need to add a separate schemas in your dbt profile so you can run locally.Your `profiles.yml` might look something like this:

 ```yaml
 jaffle_shop: